in28minutes/in28minutes.com/flashcard-java-02-IntroductionToMethods.md

   - title: Java Development Kit
     description: JDK is an acronym for the bundle needed to compile and run your Java program.
 JDK = JRE + Compilers + Debuggers.
   - title: Compiler
     description: Converts the source code into a machine-code or bytecode code, and that is then executed.
-It's platform-independent.
   - title: Integrated Development Environment
     description: An IDE is a software application that helps to develop software code efficiently.
   - title: Eclipse IDE